Large-sample analysis of cost functionals for inference under the coalescent: Simulation study

 We consider the simulated benchmark data set from Section 7.4 of \cite{griffiths1994simulating}, consisting of 50 samples and 20 sites, with 2 possible alleles at each site.
 The true mutation rate is $\theta = 1/2$ per site, and each mutation flips the type of a uniformly chosen site.
 We also simulated samples of size 500 and 5000 with the same number of sites and under the same mutation model.
 The two larger samples are nested so that the 500 lineages are contained in the 5000 lineage sample, but both are independent of the sample of size 50.
 All three samples are provided along with the simulation code.

-Figure \ref{fig:cost} shows the empirical variance of importance weights in the GT and SD algorithms as a function of the remaining number of lineages.
-To generate it, independent replicate coalescent trees were initialised from the observed sample, and stopped as soon as they encounter a coalescence event.
-Once all replicates had been stopped, the variance of importance weights was recorded, simulation of all replicates was restarted, and the cycle of stopping replicates after each coalescence event was iterated until only one lineage remains in each replicate.
+Figure \ref{fig:cost} shows empirical normalised second moments of importance weights $W_1, \ldots, W_N$ of $N$ simulated replicates in the GT and SD algorithms as a function of the remaining number of lineages.
+The empirical normalised second moment is related to the usual effective sample size (ESS) of \cite{kong1994} via

+To generate Figure \ref{fig:cost}, independent replicate coalescent trees were initialised from the observed sample, and stopped as soon as they encounter a coalescence event.
+Once all replicates had been stopped, the ESS was recorded, simulation of all replicates was restarted, and the cycle of stopping replicates after each coalescence event was iterated until only one lineage remains in each replicate.
 To control runtimes, the GT scheme was run using the rejection control mechanism introduced in Section 5.2 of \cite{griffiths1994simulating}, in which realisations with more than a given number of mutations are discarded.
 Throughout, we set the discard threshold to 1000.

-The importance weight variances in both algorithms are plausibly converging towards 0 except in a region around the origin, where they spike very sharply.
+The importance weight variances in both algorithms are plausibly converging towards 0 as $n \to \infty$ except in a neighbourhood of the origin, where they spike sharply.
 The convergence is especially rapid for the GT proposal.
-However, the relevant measure of algorithm performance is the maximal variance, which is 1-2 orders of magnitude higher for GT than SD across sample sizes, matching known results about the performance of these schemes \cite[Section 5]{stephens2000}.

-While it isn't an informative indicator of overall algorithm performance, the low variance of weights for large samples evident in Figure \ref{fig:cost} suggests that a small number of replicates could adequately represent the distribution of coalescent trees between the leaves and a low remaining sample size near the root.
+Given that the SD proposal is known to be considerably more accurate than GT \cite[Section 5]{stephens2000}, the precise connection between these variance profiles and algorithm performance is not transparent.
+However, while it is not an informative indicator of overall algorithm performance, the low variance of weights for large samples evident in Figure \ref{fig:cost} suggests that a small number of replicates could adequately represent the distribution of coalescent trees between the leaves and a low remaining number of lineages near the root.
 This would facilitate the allocation of more replicates to the sequential steps close to the root for a given computational budget.
 Allocating replicates into steps with high importance weight variance is known to be effective \citep{lee:2018}, but usually requires tuning via trial runs.
 Here this optimisation can be carried out \emph{a priori}, at least heuristically.